About this [blank] garden

 My reading life is a conversation made in silence with writers I most probably will never meet.
 I see the books I read (and the reviews I write about them) as an intimate letter exchange.
 You are invited to open these letters I send to the void.
 Cor ad cor loquitur.

 My bliss is scarlet and all my books are read.
 Of all things, I prefer the used ones.
 I am not interested in people who have no doubts in life.
-I am a common reader who lives in Germany with a husband and a messy bookcase.
-I am also a left-wing liberal, Buddhist wannabe, and bad feminist, with a strong tendency towards the (Groucho-)Marxism.
+I am a common reader who lives in Germany but writes in English, a language that took hold of my mouth like a parasite that latches into the tongue of a fish and eats it, replacing it with its own body, something grotesque and gorgeous I have to live with.
 I write poems.
 I translate other people’s poems.
 And I read books.

 About my review policy